MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-machine-learning.md

 ## Machine learning pipelines

 Use machine learning pipelines to create a workflow that stitches together various ML phases.
-Publish pipelines for later access or sharing with others.

 - [Create and run machine learning pipelines using components with the Azure Machine Learning SDK v2](/azure/machine-learning/how-to-create-component-pipeline-python)
 - [Tutorial: Create production ML pipelines with Python SDK v2 in a Jupyter notebook](/azure/machine-learning/tutorial-pipeline-python-sdk)